aminpaks/bound-sensor/modules/bound-sensor/README.md

 `bound-sensor` is a super lightweight JavaScript library to help you to make better applications.
 This library is very useful if you want to refresh the content of a container once its boundary's size (width & height) changes.

+## Breaking Changes
+This package on NPM used to be for Angular, now they've been separated.
+If you want to install this lib for Angular you may [find it here as `angular-bound-sensor`](https://github.com/aminpaks/bound-sensor/tree/master/modules/angular-bound-sensor).

 ## Usage
 ```js
 import { BoundSensor, BoundSensorEvent } from 'bound-sensor';